A hearty dish for cool weather! It is quick and easy to prepare and BONUS, it freezes well!

-Heat the EVOO in a saucepot and add the butter.
+Heat the EVOO in a saucepan and add the butter.
 Add the garlic and cook, stirring, for 2 minutes.
 Add the tomatoes and crush them up a bit.
-Add the passata, a fat handful of torn basil leaves, the onion and some salt and pepper.
+Add a fat handful of torn basil leaves, the onion and some salt and pepper.
 Bring to a simmer and simmer for 40 to 45 minutes.
 Remove the onion and set the sauce aside.

 When baking the first time, bake at 375, uncovered, from room temperature until cooked through and brown and bubbling on top, 60 to 70 minutes.
 If reheating, bake at 375, covered, for 40 to 45 minutes.
 Let the lasagna rest about 10 -15 minutes before cutting and serving.

 Here is an alternative meat sauce that is amazing – and goes so well with the spinach-cheese filling.
 This is now our go-to!